 Yes, we use FileVault 2 on all laptops and logically prohibit all external storage devices.

 Production data is mirrored to remote systems and automatically backed up daily to an offsite location.
 Every change to a database is stored in the ‘writeaheadlog’ and immediately shipped offsite.
 We test our recovery procedures regularly by restoring from backup and simulating recovery of a production database.
-Our backup retention varies by function and business impact, the minimum backup retention for all systems is seven (7) days and goes up to ninety (90) days.
+Our backup retention varies by function and business impact, the minimum backup retention for all systems is seven (7) days.
 Our production applications are deployed in multiple availability zones and leverage AWS MultiAZ technology which can sustain the loss of an entire data center in a region.

 Yes.
 EU-US Privacy Shield Compliant.

 We used a CREST certified vendor that follows the OWASP model.

 All employees are required to take security awareness training when they join and annually on their anniversary.

 Yes.
 If a prospect asks to be forgotten, SalesLoft has the ability to remove all data specific to that person.